How to become a Chinese Translator?

 This category comprises poems, essays, plays, novels, and short stories.
 It also includes texts on history, literature, culture, etc.

 Research, self-help, and science have also found a massive market for conversion.
-So, it is possible to find many prospects in the publishing industry and educational books in diverse fields.
+It is possible to find many prospects in the publishing industry and in educational books across diverse fields.

 (iii) Transcreation

-Transcreation refers to converting content from one language to another.
+Transcreation is the process of adapting content from one language to another.
 The tone, intent, goal, context, and style will remain the same during this process.

 As it stands, they do not change sentence by sentence.